Blog / Travel Insurance

 If you incur medical expenses while abroad, you can claim up to S$250,000 if you have purchased a Comprehensive Travel policy, or up to S$50,000 under our Basic Travel cover.
 This applies to those under 70 years of age.

 The Budget Direct Insurance team is always happy to help with all your questions.
 Call us at 6221 2111.
-Our team is here from 8am to 8pm, Mondays to Fridays.
+Our team are here from 8am to 8pm, Mondays to Fridays and 9am to 3pm on Saturdays (excluding public holidays).

 Wherever you go, whatever you do - don’t jet off, set off or drive away without good Travel insurance!